Jimmy Horton: NASCAR

 Horton made his first NASCAR start in the Busch Grand National series in 1985.
 He raced in seven Busch races in his career.

 Most of his career Winston Cup starts were at tracks in the Northeastern United States for underfunded teams, but Horton made two starts (and a relief driver appearance) at Hendrick Motorsports in 1990 when Darrell Waltrip was injured during final practice for the Firecracker 400.
 Horton's two starts for Hendrick were in the two July restrictor plate races—Daytona and Talladega, and also participated as a relief driver at the second Pocono race.
-Horton started 41st in the Firecracker (had to move to the rear of the field because of the driver change) at Daytona race, and finished 17th.
-He finished a career best 13th in the summer race at Talladega, the second of the two races in Hendrick's Tide #17 Chevrolet.
+Horton started 41st in the Firecracker (had to move to the rear of the field because of the driver change) at Daytona race, and finished seventeenth.
+He finished a career best 13th in the summer race at Talladega, the second of the two races in Hendrick's Tide No. 17 Chevrolet.
 (Greg Sacks drove the car, except for Sarel van der Merwe at Watkins Glen, until Darlington, when Waltrip was cleared to return.)

 Horton was involved in a major crash during the 69th lap of the 1993 DieHard 500.
 Horton's car was clipped by Stanley Smith's car.
 Horton's car hit three other cars before it flew over the wall and landed on an access road outside of the track.
 Smith suffered near-fatal head injuries in the incident, while Horton walked out of the wreck virtually unscathed.